miller-me/lab-resources/Intros_to_Coding/Jupyter_Notebook.md

 ```

 If you have the Anaconda desktop application installed, you can skip the
 command line all together.
-To install Jupyter in Anaconda Navigator:
+To install Jupyter with the Anaconda
+Navigator application:

 1. Launch the Anaconda Navigator application.
 2. Click the drop-down menu on the home screen to select the desired
     environment.
 3. You should see blocks for both Jupyter Lab and Jupyter Notebook.
-    Click “Install” under Jupyter Notebook and wait!
+    Click “Install” under Jupyter Notebook and wait.

 If you do not have Anaconda but would like to install Jupyter, you can
 use Python’s preferred package manager `pip`.
 If you [installed Python